smorgagno/URI-Switch/README.md

 # URI-Switch

-URI Switch is a Device Handler that when attached to a Virtual Switch, kicks off a URI (External or Internal) when an On/Off command is sent.
+URI Switch is a Device Handler that when attached to a Virtual Switch kicks off a URI (External or Internal) when an On/Off command is sent.

 Project forked from:
 http://thingsthataresmart.wiki/index.php?title=URI_Switch